La Côte Basque: History

-The restaurant was opened in the late 1950s by Henri Soulé.
+Henri Soulé opened the restaurant in the late 1950s.
 Jean-Jacques Rachou became the owner and chef in 1979.
-At that time the restaurant was located a block to the east, moving to the West 55th street location in 1995.
+At that time the restaurant was located a block to the east, moving to the West 55th Street location in 1995.
 It was "known as much for its elegantly arrayed tables, set against a backdrop of handsome French seaside murals, as for its food.
 Mr. Rachou said he spent more than $2,200 a week on flowers and more than $3,000 on linen."

-Truman Capote's unfinished novel Answered Prayers had as its setting a "catty and thinly veiled" version of the La Côte Basque; the chapter "La Côte Basque 1965" was excerpted in Esquire magazine in 1975.
-A scene from the film Light Sleeper (1992), directed by Paul Schrader, features Willem Dafoe and Susan Sarandon eating lunch in the restaurant.
+Truman Capote's unfinished novel Answered Prayers includes a catty luncheon among thinly disguised socialites in the chapter "La Côte Basque 1965", first published in Esquire magazine in 1975.
+A scene from the film Light Sleeper features Willem Dafoe and Susan Sarandon eating lunch in the restaurant.

-Famous patrons included Jacqueline Kennedy Onassis, Babe Paley, Nan Kempner, Frank Sinatra, Freddie Carucci and Dave Feeback.
+Famous patrons included Jacqueline Kennedy Onassis, Babe Paley, Nan Kempner, and Frank Sinatra.

-The restaurant is also mentioned in Sex and the City, when Charlotte's future-mother-in-law Bunny suggests it over Cloche for dinner.
+The restaurant was prominently featured throughout the 2024 series Feud: Capote vs. The Swans.